 Frequently Asked Questions - FAQ

-This collection of frequently asked questions (FAQ) provides brief answers to many common questions about the Criminal Justice program.
-Please check here for answers before contacting us for more information.
+This collection of frequently asked questions (FAQ) provides brief answers to many common questions about the Health Care Interpeting program.
+If you have any other questions, please feel free to contact us.

 Getting Started - Admissions

 Tuition and Payment Options